Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/SolutionDescription.md

 - More preprocessing [Azure ML Studio](https://studio.azureml.net/) modules for [feature engineering](https://msdn.microsoft.com/en-us/library/azure/dn905834.aspx) can be added.
 - Different machine learning [algorithms](https://msdn.microsoft.com/en-us/library/azure/dn905812.aspx) for Classification or Regression can be added and compared.

 The model used in this solution is based on an Azure ML collection of experiments is published [here](https://gallery.cortanaintelligence.com/Collection/Retail-Customer-Churn-Prediction-Template-1).
-The collection of experiments include details on how to prepare data sources, create features, set up machine learning models, and evaluating models.
+The collection of experiments include details on how to prepare data sources, create features, set up machine learning models, and evaluate models.